novom/react-native-ibeacon/README.md

 ## Methods

 To access the methods, you need import the `react-native-ibeacon` module.
-This is done through `var Beacons = require('react-native-ibeacon')`.
+This is done through `import Beacons from 'react-native-ibeacon'`.

 ### Beacons.requestWhenInUseAuthorization
 ```javascript